mmorenoverdu/RMT-Finder/README.md

 3. Go to File > Load Configuration.
 Open the corresponding 'RMT-Finder' sampling configuration.
 4. *Optional*: Go to the Magstim module and click on 'Test' to confirm that communication with the device is correct.
 5. **Click 'OK'.
 DO NOT click on 'Run now'**.
 This will open the data collection tab and will make the script unable to work.
 6. Go to Script > Run script > Load and run.
-Select the corresponding 'RMT-Finder' script.
+Select the 'RMT-Finder' script.
 7. *Optional*: make changes in the script as necessary.
 The script is well-documented and self-explanatory.
 8. Click on the 'Run script' button (upper right corner).
-This will open a pop-up menu where you can select the method to find the RMT:
+This will open a pop-up menu where you can input a participant ID and then another menu where you will select the method to find the RMT:
-    1. If you input a hotspot intensity (must be >0% MSO), this will set a Relative search space, whereby the first intensity tested will be the hotspot intensity and the range will be ± 10% MSO around it, by default.
+    1. If you input a hotspot intensity (must be >0% MSO), this will set a Relative search space, whereby the first intensity tested will be the hotspot intensity and the range will be ± 10% MSO around it (by default).
     2. If you input a value of 0, this will set an Absolute search space defined by the script, with 20% to 90% MSO as default values.
 9. This will open a data collection sheet directly and a toolbar with the 'RMT-Finder' buttons.
 10. **DO NOT use Signal's native 'START' button** (in the upper left corner).
 Instead, use the **'START RMT-Finder' button** (in the upper right corner that is in the toolbar).